ODEP - Office of Disability Employment Policy

 - Maximizing Productivity: Accommodations for Employees with Psychiatric Disabilities: Fact sheet providing information on workplace accommodations for employees with psychiatric disabilities.

-- An Employer's Guide to Employee Assistance Programs: A report from the National Business Group on Health designed to help employers realize the strategic value of an employee assistance program.
+- An Employer's Guide to Employee Assistance Programs (PDF): A report from the National Business Group on Health designed to help employers realize the strategic value of an employee assistance program.

 - Employers Can't Afford to Ignore Mental Health: An archive of an Employer Assistance and Resource Network on Disability Inclusion (EARN) webinar featuring Clare Miller, Director of Partnership for Workplace Mental Health, American Psychiatric Association Foundation.